Haeresis/SublimeAtlas/README.md

-## Embed SublimeAtlas to your NodeAtlas website ##
+## Embed ComponentAtlas to your NodeAtlas website ##

-Despite the number of file in this example, the SublimeAtlas core useful for your own websites with node.js is a one file and one calling.
+Despite the number of file in this example, the ComponentAtlas core useful for your own websites with node.js is a one file and one calling.

 ### Server Side Inclusion ###